WIS (TV): History

 WIS-TV was a major beneficiary of an exception to the Federal Communications Commission (FCC)'s "2 1/2 + 1" plan for allocating VHF television bandwidth.
 In the early days of broadcast television, there were twelve VHF channels available, and 69 UHF channels (which was later reduced to 56 with the removal of high-band channels 70-83 in the early 1980s).
 The VHF bands were more desirable because signals broadcasting on that band traveled a longer distance.
 Because there were only twelve VHF channels available, there were limitations as to how closely the stations could be spaced.
 With the release of the FCC's Sixth Report and Order in 1952, the Commission outlined a new allocation table for VHF licenses and opened up the UHF band.
 Through these initiatives, almost all of the United States would be able to receive two commercial VHF channels plus one non-commercial allocation.
 Most of the rest of the country ("1/2") would be able to receive a third VHF channel.
 Other areas of the country would be designated as "UHF islands", since they were too close to larger cities for VHF service.
 The "2" networks became CBS and NBC, "+1" represented non-commercial educational (public television, usually affiliated with NET) stations, and "1/2" became ABC, which, as the smallest and weakest network then, usually wound up with the UHF allocation where no VHF allocation was available.

 Originally, Columbia was assigned two VHF licenses, channels 7 and 10.
 This did not sit well with Walter J. Brown, owner of WSPA (950 AM) and WSPA-FM (98.9) in Spartanburg.
 He pressed Governor and fellow Spartanburg resident James F. Byrnes to use his influence with the FCC to move channel 7 from Columbia to Spartanburg, allowing him to launch WSPA-TV in 1956.

 With this move, Columbia was now sandwiched between Charlotte (which had respectively been awarded channels 3 and 9) to the north, Florence–Myrtle Beach (channel 8, later 13) to the east, Charleston (channels 2, 4, 5, and 7) and Savannah (channels 3, 9, and 11) to the south, Augusta (channels 6 and 12) to the west, and Greenville–Spartanburg–Asheville (channels 4, 7, and 13) to the northwest.
 This created a huge "doughnut" in central South Carolina where there could be only one VHF license.

 WIS-TV was fortunate to gain that license, providing many people in that part of South Carolina with their first clear reception of a television signal.
 Until the FCC mandated all-channel tuning in 1964, viewers needed a converter to watch UHF stations, and picture quality was marginal at best even with a converter.
-This allowed channel 10 to become one of the most dominant television stations in the country; it has been the far-and-away market leader for most of its history.
+This allowed channel 10 to become one of the most dominant television stations in the country; for decades, it was the far-and-away market leader in the Midlands.